graphiti-api/graphiti/js/introduction.md

 database, we have two options:

   * Type the low-level query language directly (in the database world, this would be hand-typing SQL).
-This is the direction of GraphQL and apollo-client.
   * Use an ORM (like Rails's `ActiveRecord`, Phoenix's `Ecto`, Django's `DjangoORM`, or Node's `Sequelize`).